rchrd2/pjscrape_extension/README.md

-Pjscrape Extension
+Pjservice Extension

-Helper extension to write Pjscrape scrapers in the browser.
+Helper extension to write Pjservice scrapers in the browser.

 ## Install